 Hep C Genotype

-A hep C genotype is a strain/type of hep C/classification of the hep C virus based on the genetic material in the virus’s RNA (Ribonucleic acid) strands.
-There have been eleven hep C genotypes, with several different subtypes, identified throughout the world.
-Only six are common.
-The most common hep C genotype in Canada is known as the hepatitis C virus genotype 1 (HCV GT1 or just GT1).
-A person can become infected with more than one genotype, so prevention (following the basic rules for staying healthy) and harm reduction are always important.
-Knowing one’s hep C genotype is important as it affects the type of treatment prescribed, the treatment’s duration, and the treatment’s success.
+A hep C genotype is a strain or type of hep C. There are 6 main types of the hep C as well as sub-types.
+A person get infected with more than one genotype, so prevention and harm reduction are important.
+Knowing your hep C genotype is important as it affects the type of treatment prescribed, the treatment’s duration, and the treatment’s success

 A condition that occurs when non-functioning scar tissue, tissue not healthy enough to help the liver work, replaces large amounts of normal functioning liver tissue.
 The scar tissue can be caused by lengthy injury or illness, such as chronic alcohol abuse or hep C. Symptoms, when they occur, include poor appetite, weight loss, fatigue, and just plain feeling sick.
 One is said to be cirrhotic when they have liver cirrhosis.

 Liver Damage: In about a month, the liver can heal from small amounts of damage, such as the damage caused by a Tylenol overdose.
 More and more studies are also finding that the liver can repair itself after damage has been done.

 Update: Currently, exciting research is being done to figure out just how much a liver can heal after hep C treatment.
 It looks like the liver may be able to heal itself after treatment.
 Non-scientific information here.

 More information can be found in Understanding Cirrhosis of the Liver: First steps for the newly diagnosed, an easy-to-read resource that was put together by CATIE and the Canadian Association of Hepatology Nurses.